News

 ALA 2026 - Workshop at AAMAS 2026

 Adaptive and Learning Agents (ALA) brings together researchers working on learning, adaptation, and autonomous behaviour in single- and multi-agent systems.
-The workshop welcomes contributions from across computer science (including reinforcement learning, agent architectures, evolutionary computation, planning, and game theory) as as well as from related fields such as cognitive science, biology, economics, and the social sciences.
+The workshop welcomes contributions from across computer science (including reinforcement learning, agent architectures, evolutionary computation, planning, and game theory) as well as from related fields such as cognitive science, biology, economics, and the social sciences.

 ALA aims to foster collaboration, highlight recent advances, and provide a representative overview of current research on adaptive and learning agents.
 It serves as an inclusive forum for discussing both theoretical foundations and practical applications, spanning topics such as learning and adaptation in dynamic or open-ended environments, coordination and communication among multiple agents, incentive and mechanism design, and the emergence of collective behaviour in complex systems.